antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Creating hypotheses; relating to chromatin modification data
 ---------------------------------------------------------------

-Apparently this TF is capable of shifting cells from an ADRN state to an ADRN state.
+Apparently this TF is capable of shifting cells from state to the other.
 How can we further determine causal relations and probably targetable processes in these cancer cells?
 How is a switch dynamically possible?
 A growing body of evidence implicates enhancers as key elements defining cell identity but the relationship of these enhancers to intratumoral heterogeneity is unknown.
-We measured the enhancer marks .
-We view a couple of genes from the signatures to discover patterns
+We measured the enhancer marks.
+We'll investigate this for a couple of genes that are part of the signatures to discover patterns

 Epigenetic versus genetic; the concept of re-programming